2025 Rotating Carseats Comparison: Find Your Best Match

 Pros: Smooth turning feature; anti-rebound base design; fits newborns very well, all Revv fashions are free of chemical flame-retardants and are UL GREENGUARD GOLD certified

-Cons: 5-30 lbs. rear-facing, 30-40 lbs. forward-facing; very low top harness height means it will be outgrown quickly by height when forward-facing; cost-to-use ratio is a consideration: it’s a very expensive seat for the amount of time a child will be able to fit in it.
+Cons: Absurdly low weight and height limits for rear-facing, combined with a very low top harness height, mean Revv will be outgrown quickly; it’s a very expensive seat for the amount of time a child will be able to fit in it.

 Best For: Caregivers who want to start with the Revv from birth, then move up to the Nuna EXEC; it's also an option for someone who wants great ease-of-use and who doesn't mind having to buy a new harnessed seat for their child after a few years.
 If you plan to pass it down to a younger child after a few years, the price tag can be a little easier to justify.